Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 1. What is the difference between an "exposure" (i.e., level 1) and a "combined" (i.e., level 2) image?
 How can I find out what exposures are used to construct a combined image?
 How are the HLA combined images different than the associations that come out of the normal HST pipeline?

-These steps are in preparation for building the combined image, which uses the the same multidrizzle software as used in the normal calibration pipeline.
 All the exposures with the same filter, same camera, and within the same visit are combined.
-The HLA pipeline also combines some images that are not combined in the normal HST pipeline (e.g., when POS TARG is used to define offsets.)
+The HLA pipeline also combines some images that are not combined in the normal HST pipeline (e.g., when POS TARG is used to define offsets).

-Data for FOS and GHRS come from MAST through the HSTonline system, which provides immediate downloads of tar files containing FITS data.
+STIS images have NOT been astrometrically corrected, nor aligned north up.
+Data for STIS, FOS and GHRS come from MAST through the HSTonline system, which provides immediate downloads of tar files containing FITS data.

 You can see what individual exposures went into a combined image by using the "More..." button in the bottom right when using the image mode to look at previews, or by looking in the header of the combined image.